Sharon M. O'Donnell

 Summary Judgment Achieved in Racial Discrimination Suit

 We achieved summary judgment on behalf of an art store chain in a racial discrimination suit over a caricature drawing of a Black woman and her infant son.
 She, her father and her father’s girlfriend, all visitors of HersheyPark, sued the owner of the kiosk for race discrimination, retaliation and interference under 42 U.S.C.
 Section 1981, alleging that they were drawn with exaggerated and offensive features rooted in harmful racial stereotypes.
 The kiosk owner argued that while the caricatures might have been poorly drawn, they were not drawn in any manner intended to be offensive.
+Judge Bloom determined on summary judgment that no reasonable jury could find in favor of the plaintiffs on all three claims and dismissed the action.

 We obtained a defense verdict after a one-week trial in the U.S. District Court for the Eastern District of Pennsylvania.
 The case involved alleged race, gender and/or “intersectional” (race and gender) discrimination claims by two women against a Philadelphia area school district.